HarukaYamamoto0/portfolio/blog/2025-05-04T06:15:22-customizing-your-grub-dual-boot-with-style.md

 It’s essential if you use **dual boot** — that’s when you run more than one operating system (like Linux and Windows) on the same computer.

 If you’re dual-booting without a boot manager, switching systems can be a nightmare — you’d have to open your BIOS every time and manually change the boot order.
-With GRUB (or any boot manager), you can visually select which OS to start, no BIOS trips required.
+With GRUB (or any boot manager), you can visually select which OS to start; no BIOS trips are required.

 ## Why Customize GRUB?

 - 🎨 **Pure aesthetics** – Who said dual boot has to be ugly?
-- 🔍 **Visual clarity** – Easily identify each OS at a glance [^1]
+- 🔍 **Visual clarity** – identify each OS at a glance [^1]
 - 🚀 **Style points** – Because a slick boot screen says _“this machine belongs to someone serious”_

 ## Downloading a Theme

-Enough theory — let’s jump to the fun part: finding a theme you like.
+Enough theories — let’s jump to the fun part: finding a theme you like.
 Head to the **GNOME-Look GRUB Themes section**:

 👉 [GNOME-Look — GRUB Themes](https://www.gnome-look.org/browse?cat=109&ord=rating)

 That site has tons of GRUB themes.
-My personal favorite is this one: [Star Rail Theme](https://www.gnome-look.org/p/2076542), which includes multiple sub-themes — I’m currently using the **Anaxa** version.
+My personal favorite is this one: [Star Rail Theme](https://www.gnome-look.org/p/2076542), which includes multiple subthemes — I’m currently using the **Anaxa** version.

 ## Installing the Theme